 At the University of Chicago Medicine, our approach to treating gallbladder and bile duct cancers is a multidisciplinary one.
-Our Liver Tumor Program includes a team of experts from multiple specialties, including surgeons, hepatologists, interventional and diagnostic radiologists, interventional gastroenterologists, medical oncologists and radiation oncologists.
+Our team includes experts from multiple specialties, including surgeons, hepatologists, interventional and diagnostic radiologists, interventional gastroenterologists, medical oncologists and radiation oncologists.
 Our program offers a comprehensive and detailed evaluation, bringing together the expertise needed to provide personalized care for every patient.
 We see patients with early and advanced-stage disease.
 And our physicians are equipped to handle complex cases, offering hope for those who have not been considered previously for curative options.

 Our physicians are actively involved in research and have made important advancements in diagnostic and therapeutic endoscopic and surgical techniques.
 Patients at our clinics receive access to novel treatment options, including the latest clinical trials of promising therapies.
 Clinical trials span various targeted therapies (such as drugs targeting IDH1 and FGFR, which are frequently found in gallbladder and bile duct cancers) as well as immunotherapies.

 The gallbladder is a small, pear-shaped organ just beneath the liver.
 It stores bile, a fluid produced by the liver to help digest fats.
 After a meal, the gallbladder releases bile into one main bile duct (the common bile duct), which carries the fluid into the small intestine.